College Catalog: Student-Faculty Responsibilities

-At Durham Tech, the student and the faculty member are obliged to meet a number of reciprocal responsibilities within the student-teacher relationship.
+Durham Tech students and faculty members are obliged to meet a number of reciprocal responsibilities within the student-teacher relationship.

-The student is responsible for arriving at all classes on time and preparing to participate in assigned work or activities; obtaining assignments from the faculty member before an absence whenever possible, so that work may be submitted upon returning; requesting to make up assignments missed due to legitimate absences (make-up assignments will follow procedures stipulated by the faculty member at the outset of the course); and seeking faculty assistance when clarification or additional assistance is needed to complete an assignment.
+The student is responsible for arriving at all classes on time and preparing to participate in assigned work or activities, obtaining assignments from the faculty member before an absence whenever possible so that work may be submitted upon returning, requesting to make up assignments missed due to legitimate absences according to procedures stipulated by the faculty member at the outset of the course), and seeking faculty assistance when clarification or additional assistance is needed to complete an assignment.

 Regular attendance is required for the student to complete all course requirements and receive the optimum benefit of instruction.
 In the event of an absence, it is the student’s responsibility to make up all missed work in the timeliest manner possible.
 Failure to make up missed work will adversely affect the student’s course grade.

 Students may officially drop one or all courses prior to the 75 percent tuition refund deadline of each semester without the enrollment being shown on the transcript.
 The last date for students to withdraw with a refund and the last date to initiate a withdrawal with a grade of W are published on theWithdrawal and Refunds web page.
 For irregular length courses, students should consult the syllabus for the last day they may withdraw with a grade of W. Students making registration changes prior to the 75 percent tuition refund deadline may be eligible for a refund and must complete the necessary refund request process.
 View the Course Cancellation and Refunds procedure.